-Learning Objective Participants should understand the implications (needs, challenges and risks) of gender transformative programming for key areas of implementation.
-Key Messages Achieving change in attitudes, social norms, and behaviours, takes time, skills and investment.
-The risks of poorly implementing gender transformative programming cause unintentional harm to women and girls.
-Supporting the implementation of gender transformative programming requires a collaborative effort between budget managers, program managers, and technical staff.
-Facilitator's Notes • Take the time to explain Activity 1 and ensure folks are on the same page as to avoid confusion and make the most out of their learning Duration 85 minutes Activities Introduction (5 minutes) Activity 1: Planning for Transformative Change (30 minutes) Activity 2: Refine our logic models (30 minutes) Wrap-up (20 minutes) Resources Participant Resource PackagePowerPoint Technology PowerPoint presentation Zoom Mural
+Participants should understand the implications (needs, challenges and risks) of gender transformative programming for key areas of implementation.

+- Achieving change in attitudes, social norms, and behaviours, takes time, skills and investment. - The risks of poorly implementing gender transformative programming cause unintentional harm to women and girls. - Supporting the implementation of gender transformative programming requires a collaborative effort between budget managers, program managers, and technical staff.

+Facilitator's Notes

+• Take the time to explain Activity 1 and ensure folks are on the same page as to avoid confusion and make the most out of their learning

+- Introduction (5 minutes) - Activity 1: Planning for Transformative Change (30 minutes) - Activity 2: Refine our logic models (30 minutes) - Wrap-up (20 minutes)

 Facilitator Steps Technology Support 1 Explain to the group that you will now be exploring some of the needs and challenges of implementing gender transformative programs.
 Ask who in the room has participated in the development of a Project Implementation Plan (PIP)?
 Many participants will be familiar with this document, some others may not.
 Ask participants to explain what are some of the pieces of information essential for a PIP?
 Explain: The 'PIP' is the document created by an organization after a project has been approved.
 It asks the team to revisit and validate the original project design, to update and adjust as needed, and to create a detailed plan as to how, when and with what resources each outcome will be achieved.
 Start the PowerPoint and share the screen.
 Progress through the accompanying slide(s).
 Follow the cues from the Facilitator when to switch slides.
-2 Refer participant's to Session 11 in their Participant Resource Package where they will find a sample4 of a PIP contents page.
-Explain that to simplify for this exercise, you will focus on three elements of implementation planning: budget; workplan/timeline; human resources.
+2 Refer participant's to Session 11 in their Participant Resource Package where they will find a sample 4 of a PIP contents page.
+Explain that to simplify for this exercise, you will focus on three elements of implementation planning: 1. budget; 2. workplan/timeline; 3. human resources.
 Ensure Zoom gallery view in plenary is on for this group discussion